tomberek/nix/src/nix/flake-show.md

 # Description

-This command shows the output attributes provided by the flake specified by flake reference *flake-url*.
+This command shows the output attributes provided by the flake specified by flake reference *flake-uri*.
 These are the top-level attributes in the `outputs` of the flake, as well as lower-level attributes for some standard outputs (e.g. `packages` or `checks`).